 A laundry to landscape graywater system is a simple system that distributes greywater from a laundry machine to multiple plants or a mulch basin.
-Laundry to landscape systems are relatively inexpensive and easy to install.
+Laundry to landscape systems are relatively inexpensive and easy to install and permits are available online.
 The laundry machine’s internal pump pressurizes the greywater, so this system can irrigate plants across a flat yard.

 Laundry-to-landscape system.
 Image credit: CleanWaterComponents

-If you are thinking about installing a laundry to landsacpe graywater system, you must comply with the following requirements:
+If you are thinking about installing a laundry to landscape graywater system, you must comply with the following requirements:

 Allowed Uses and Systems

 If you plan to use graywater from a laundry to landscape system for irrigation, you should be aware that laundry detergents may contain chemicals that can be harmful to your soil and plants.
 Here are some things you can do to help improve graywater quality and ensure your soil and plants remain healthy and hardy:

 Colorado Graywater.
 Laundry to Landscape Best Management Practices.
 1 page.

 University of California Vegetable Research and Information Center.
 Using Household Waste Water on Plants.
 Universitry of California, Division of Agricultural Sciences, Leaflet, 2968, 2 pages.
 Available at: http://vric.ucdavis.edu/pdf/fertilization_Householdwastewater.pdf